Here is the most complete guide on the internet to check valves.

 - Types of Check Valves

 - How are Check Valves Used?

 Chapter One – What is a Check Valve?

-Check valves, or non-return valves (NRV), are a safety device designed to allow fluids and gases to flow in one direction.
+A check valve is a safety device designed to allow fluids and gases to flow in one direction.
 Under pressure, fluids enter the valve at the inlet and exit through the outlet.
 Uninterrupted flow continues until the pressure drops, or the pump is shut down.

 An important aspect of check valves is their cracking pressure, the pressure at which the disk to the valve opens, which can vary from 3 psi to 350 psi depending on the size, purpose, and function of the check valve.

 Check valves are an automatic safety device that prevents backflow, ensures gases or liquids are flowing in the right direction, and creates a tight seal to prevent leaks.
 By controlling the flow of liquids, check valves protect pumps and compressors from serious damage.

 The names of check valves change according to their use and how they are manufactured.
 Their many names include clack, non-return (NRV), reflux, retention, and one-way valves.

 The most common type of check valve, swing valve, can be seen in the image below.
 It is a full port design where the disk is completely out of the way when the fluid is flowing through.
 The directional flow opens the disk.
 As the flow continues, the disk remains open.
 As the flow slows or stops, the disk moves, by the force of gravity, into the closed position.